andy-guttridge/tribehub_react/README.md

 - Meal plans, intregrated into shopping lists.
 - UI improvements, e.g. an avatar based UI for inviting tribe members to events, and 'popovers' or 'callouts' for displaying calendar events.

+Additionally, a native iOS app implementing the existing features in Swift and UIKit is planned (the Django Rest Framework API has been set-up to allow CORS requests from multiple domains with this in mind).

 ## Frameworks, libraries and dependencies